 - Ice cubes (as necessary to desired consistency)

 - Optional: Chocolate protein powder and organic spinach (you can easily hide 1 cup of spinach in here but if you want to keep it like a “dessert” then you can also skip it.

 You will notice that this recipe does not have any green in it.
 You can add greens based on your preference but I will often use this as a “dessert” smoothie to satisfy my sweet tooth.

 My wife also uses it in the same way (she has thyroid issues).
-If you love peanut butter feel free to use an organic and healthy peanut butter in place of nut butter but just realize that peanut butter is not as healthy as almond butter.
+If you love peanut butter feel free to use organic peanut butter in place of nut butter but just realize that peanut butter is not as healthy as almond butter.